24 Apr 2026

 For an available sum of €15,000, a recommended portfolio structure would be:

-• €7,500 (50%) — moderate liquidity (flexible investments),
+• €7,500 (50%) — moderate liquidity,

-• €3,000 (20%) — low liquidity (fixed-term investments, including ABS).
+• €3,000 (20%) — low liquidity.

-Liquidity in ABS securities
+Liquidity in ABS Securities

-• You can combine different terms, creating a so-called "laddering" strategy.
+• Where needed, it is possible to combine different terms, creating a so-called "laddering" strategy.

 • €2,000 for 12 months,